ab25cq/clover2/README.md

 ```
     And less displayed with an external command.
 Method names, external command names, file names are also supplemented.
 Just like Java IDE and PowerShell, we will complement the context.

-    7. If you attach with-jit specification to ./configure, JIT by LLVM will be effective.
-Processing speed improves.
-It is about 3 times faster.
-Internally, it is good to say that it is a native code compiler rather than J IT because we are JIT compiled and compiled dynamic libraries when compiling Clover 2 source files.

     8. You can write like a shell and REPL can be used instead of shell.
 Complementation also has the same function as shell.
 Since job control is also performed, fg and jobs etc. also move.
 However, the function is more limited than the shell.

     ls -al | less